Data-Science-Squad/dssquad-project-wiki/content/blog/2021-02-24-the-who-what-why-and-how-of-this-project/index.md

 ## Who we are

-We are a diverse, global team of data and analytics professionals who organized for the experience of developing a production-grade software product powered by machine learning.
+The **Data Science Squad** is a diverse, global team of data and analytics professionals who organized for the experience of developing a production-grade software product powered by machine learning.

 The Team: